 Dr. Robert Hutchinson teaches music theory, orchestration, analysis, counterpoint, improvisation, and composition.
 He received his Bachelor of Arts in Music in 1992 at California State University, Bakersfield, his MMus in 1993 from Northern Arizona, and his PhD in 1998 from the University of Oregon.

 "Puget Sound provides the ideal setting for working with highly motivated students individually and in small groups.
-Students know I care about providing them with skills they can use after graduation, whether they're performers, educators, or scholars," said Professor Hutchinson.
-This dedication to teaching earned him the 2007 Thomas A. Davis Teaching Awards at the University of Puget Sound in 2007 and 2010.
+Students know I care about providing them with skills they can use after graduation, whether they're performers, educators, or scholars," says Professor Hutchinson.
+This dedication to teaching earned him Thomas A. Davis Teaching Awards at the University of Puget Sound in 2007 and 2010.